 Reporting Copyright Infringements

-- A description of the content on our site that you claim infringes your copyright.
+- A description of the content on our site that you claim infringes your copyright

 - Information reasonably sufficient to permit us to locate the material on our site.
 The easiest way to do this is by providing web addresses (URLs) leading directly to the allegedly infringing content.
 Learn how to find a URL.

 - A declaration that:

-- You have a good faith belief that use of the copyrighted content described above, in the manner you have complained of, is not authorized by the copyright owner, its agent, or the law
+- You have a good faith belief that use of the copyrighted content described above, in the manner you have complained of, is not authorized by the copyright owner, its agent, or the law.

-- The information in your notice is accurate
+- The information in your notice is accurate.

-- Your electronic signature or physical signature
+- Your electronic signature or physical signature.

 1601 Willow Road

-Menlo Park, CA 94025
+Menlo Park, California 94025